retext-project/retext/README.md

 * [python-enchant](https://pypi.python.org/pypi/pyenchant) — for spell checking
   support

+The latest stable version of ReText can be downloaded from [PyPI].
+You can also use `pip install ReText` command to install it from there.

 Translation files are already compiled for release tarballs and will be automatically loaded.
 For development snapshots, compile translations using `lrelease locale/*.ts` command.
 Translation files can also be loaded from